celo-org/docs/blog/12-23-22- how-to-become-a-web3-developer/how-to-be-a-web3-developer.md

 ## Web3 developer certification

 The most important phase in the process of becoming a certified web3 specialist would be selecting a trustworthy certification.
-With trustworthy web3 credentials, you have a higher chance of landing a career or a high-paying position.
+With trustworthy Web3 credentials, you have a higher chance of landing a career or a high-paying position.
 Even though abilities are a requirement, a certificate raises your appeal.

 Knowing which certification to get might be challenging, given the wide variety available.
-Ensure you obtain certification from a reputable educational organization in any desired web3 development area.
+Ensure you obtain certification from a reputable educational organization in any desired Web3 development area.

 ## Web3 developer vs blockchain developer

 blog/12-09-22-how-to-become-a-web3-developer-sage/images/43028.jpg
 Image by [rawpixel.com](https://www.freepik.com/free-vector/security-concept-illustration-people-holding-chain_3226083.htm#query=blockchain&position=6&from_view=search&track=sph)

-The terms "web3 developer" and "blockchain developer" are frequently used interchangeably.
+The terms "Web3 developer" and "blockchain developer" are frequently used interchangeably.
 Although they both play a part in the web3 platform, their jobs are distinct, they call for different skill sets, and their salaries vary.

 As the name suggests, a Web3 developer develops blockchain-based applications.
-Web applications are made by web3 developers using the design and protocol of web3 architects.
-These programmers also oversee the stack that dApps run on and develop their front-end and back-end.
+Web applications are made by Web3 developers using the design and protocol of Wweb3 architects.
+These programmers also oversee the stack dApps run on and develop their front-end and back-end.

 Applications built using the blockchain architecture and protocol are the responsibility of blockchain software developers.
 They make smart contracts, which are blockchain-based programs that execute automatically when certain circumstances are satisfied.
 There are two categories of blockchain developers: